Wu Yin (actress): Film career

-In 1935 Wu Yin made her film debut in Cai Chusheng's classic New Women starring Ruan Lingyu.
-Introduced by Ying Yunwei, in 1936 she joined the Mingxing Film Company, and appeared in more than ten films including Crossroads.
+In 1935, Wu Yin made her film debut in Cai Chusheng's classic New Women, starring Ruan Lingyu.
+Introduced by Ying Yunwei, she joined the Mingxing Film Company in 1936, and appeared in more than ten films, including Crossroads.

 When the Japanese invaded China in 1937, Wu Yin fled Shanghai for the wartime capital Chungking, where she acted in many plays and at least three films.
 After the Japanese surrender in 1945, she returned to Shanghai and joined the Kunlun Film Company.
 She appeared in many films including Eight Thousand Li of Cloud and Moon (dir.
 Shi Dongshan) and Far Away Love (dir.
 Chen Liting), but her most famous roles were those of the old mothers in The Spring River Flows East (dirs.
 Zheng Junli and Cai Chusheng) and Myriad of Lights (dir.
 Shen Fu), and Mrs. Xiao in Crows and Sparrows (dir.
 Zheng Junli).

 After 1949

 After the establishment of the People's Republic of China in 1949, Wu Yin acted in several films including The Life of Wu Xun, Song Jingshi and It's My Day Off, before being denounced as a "rightist" in 1957 during the Anti-Rightist Campaign.
 During the Cultural Revolution she was tortured and lost the ability to walk, and her husband, filmmaker Meng Junmou (孟君谋), was persecuted to death.

-After the end of the Cultural Revolution, Wu Yin was politically rehabilitated on 11 December 1978, and joined the Communist Party of China in 1985.
+After the end of the Cultural Revolution, Wu Yin was politically rehabilitated on 11 December 1978, and joined the Chinese Communist Party in 1985.
 She appeared in a few more films, and died in 1991.

 Awards

-In 1957 Wu Yin was awarded the First Class Prize by the Ministry of Culture for her role of Mrs Xiao in the film Crows and Sparrows.
+In 1957, Wu Yin was awarded the First Class Prize by the Ministry of Culture for her role of Mrs Xiao in the film Crows and Sparrows.
 In November 2005 she was chosen as one of the 100 best actors of the 100 years of Chinese cinema.